open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-operator/README.md

 ## Install Chart

 > [!NOTE]
 > This Chart uses templated CRDs, and therefore does not support `--skip-crds`.
-Set `crds.create=false` instead.
+Use `crds.create=false` instead if you do not want the chart to install the OpenTelemetry Operator's CRDs.

 ```console
 $ helm install opentelemetry-operator open-telemetry/opentelemetry-operator \